Karthik-0309/Guess-Number-Game/README.md

 ## 👩‍💻 Author

-Made with ❤️ by [Your Name]
+Made with ❤️ by Karthik Kashyap R P
-*(Feel free to replace with your name or GitHub link)*

----

-## 📜 License

-This project is licensed under the MIT License.